Updated for 2020.

 Reiman Gardens hosts children’s story time throughout the year.
-Currently, Kids’ Story Time, takes place every other Tuesday at 10:00 am.
+Currently, Caterpillar Club, takes place every Thursday at 10:00 am until April 2, 2020.
 Each session features a theme with two or three books read aloud followed by a related craft or activity.
-The books, crafts and activities are intended for children ages two to seven years old.
+The books, crafts and activities are intended for children ages five and under.
 FREE with admission, registration is recommended.

 7. Give Your Kids the Camera